shayanbo/VideoPlayerContainer/README.md

 ### Overlay

-Overlay In the VideoPlayerContainer, overlays are the sub-containers put inside the main container layer by layer and it's the place where widgets sit.
+Overlays are the sub-containers inside the VideoPlayerContainer layer by layer and it's the place where widgets sit.
 We have 5 built-in overlays, from bottom to top, these are render, feature, plugin, control, and toast.
-In addition, we allow users to insert their own overlay
+In addition, we allow adopters to insert their own overlays

 ![image](https://github.com/shayanbo/VideoPlayerContainer/assets/5426838/9570d129-d8c4-4ebb-ac89-b8423a10cbf1)